MicrosoftDocs/powerbi-docs/articles/powerbi-refresh-scheduled-refresh.md

 When things go wrong, the problem usually has something to do with either the gateway being offline because it could not sign in to Windows and start the service, or Power BI could not sign in to the data sources in order to query for updated data.
 If refresh fails, check the dataset’s settings.
 If the gateway service is offline, Gateway Status is where you’ll see the error.
 If Power BI cannot sign into the data sources, you’ll see an error in Data Source Credentials.

-### Power BI Gateway - Enterprise
+### On-premises Data Gateway

-If you are using the enterprise gateway to refresh data, you do not need to supply credentials as they are defined for the data source by the gateway administrator.
+If you are using the On-premises Data Gateway to refresh data, you do not need to supply credentials as they are defined for the data source by the gateway administrator.

 ![](media/powerbi-refresh-scheduled-refresh/data-source-credentials-egw.png)

-> **Note:** When connecting to on-premises SharePoint for data refresh, Power BI supports only *Anonymous*, *Basic*, and *Windows (NTLM/Kerberos)* authentication mechanisms.
+> [AZURE.NOTE] When connecting to on-premises SharePoint for data refresh, Power BI supports only *Anonymous*, *Basic*, and *Windows (NTLM/Kerberos)* authentication mechanisms.
 Power BI does not support *ADFS* or any *Forms-Based Authentication* mechanisms for data refresh of on-premises SharePoint data sources.

 ## Schedule refresh